iot-salzburg/gpu-jupyter/README.md

     generate-Dockerfile.sh: line 11: syntax error near unexpected token `$'in\r''
     generate-Dockerfile.sh: line 11: `while [[ "$#" -gt 0 ]]; do case $1 in
     ```
-    The reason for this issue is that the line-breaks between Unix and Windows based systems are different and
-    in the current version different.
+    The reason for this issue is that the line breaks between Unix and Windows-based systems are different and in the current version different.

-    **Solution**: Change the line-endings of the bash scripts.
+    **Solution**: Change the line endings of the bash scripts.
 This can be done e.g. in the *Notepad++* under
     *Edit* - *EOL Conversion*, or using `dos2unix`
     ```bash
     sudo apt install dos2unix